 Mean score of companies in the Business Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, Universal Music Group N.V. reported total carbon emissions of approximately 477,160,000 kg CO2e.
-This figure includes 1,945,000 kg CO2e from Scope 1 emissions, 5,627,000 kg CO2e from Scope 2 emissions, and a significant 469,588,000 kg CO2e from Scope 3 emissions, which encompass a wide range of activities including purchased goods and services, business travel, and employee commuting.
-The company has set ambitious climate commitments, aiming to reduce absolute Scope 1 and 2 greenhouse gas emissions by 58% by 2032, using 2019 as the baseline year.
-Additionally, Universal Music is targeting a 62% reduction in Scope 3 emissions per EUR value added within the same timeframe.
-These targets have been validated by the Science Based Targets initiative (SBTi), aligning with the goal to limit global warming to 1.5°C. In 2022, Universal Music's total emissions were approximately 448,319,000 kg CO2e, indicating a slight decrease in emissions from 2022 to 2023.
-The company continues to focus on sustainability and reducing its carbon footprint as part of its long-term strategy.
+In 2023, Universal Music Group N.V. reported total carbon emissions of approximately 627,420,000 kg CO2e.
+This figure includes 1,797,000 kg CO2e from Scope 1 emissions, which encompass direct emissions from owned or controlled sources, and 5,271,000 kg CO2e from Scope 2 emissions, related to indirect emissions from the generation of purchased electricity, steam, heating, and cooling.
+The majority of their emissions, about 619,156,000 kg CO2e, fall under Scope 3, which includes emissions from the entire value chain, such as purchased goods and services, business travel, and employee commuting.
+Universal Music has set ambitious climate commitments, aiming to reduce absolute Scope 1 and 2 GHG emissions by 58% by 2032, using 2019 as the base year.
+Additionally, they plan to cut Scope 3 emissions by 62% per EUR value added within the same timeframe.
+These targets have been validated by the Science Based Targets initiative (SBTi), aligning with the goal to limit global warming to 1.5°C. The company is committed to achieving net-zero emissions across all scopes by 2050, reflecting a long-term strategy to address climate change comprehensively.
+Universal Music's proactive approach demonstrates its dedication to sustainability within the media sector, headquartered in the Netherlands.

 Access structured emissions data, company-specific emission factors, and source documents